 The world relations established after 1946 remained substantially unchanged for half a century.
 The world was divided into two gigantic blocs, with the USSR on one side and US imperialism on the other.
 But all that changed after the collapse of the USSR in 1991.
 A new and stormy period of instability has opened up, characterised by all kinds of wars and conflicts.
 The emergence of Russia and China as powerful capitalist states creates new contradictions.
 We must analyse the new situation carefully and make a concrete characterisation of the nature of Russia and China based upon a rigorous study of the facts.

 Some conceive of the whole world as divided into only two sorts of countries: rich imperialist oppressor states (fundamentally the same states that Lenin mentioned 100 years ago) and the rest of the world, made up of dependent nations.
 That scheme simply does not fit the facts of the world of the present.
 As a matter of fact, it doesn’t even fit the period when Lenin was writing.
 In Imperialism Lenin gives a careful evaluation of the different imperialist countries.
-He refers to “young capitalist countries (America, Germany, Japan) whose progress has been extraordinarily rapid”.
+He refers to what were at that time “young capitalist countries (America, Germany, Japan) whose progress has been extraordinarily rapid”.

 American industrial productivity was growing by leaps and bounds, outpacing that of its European competitors.
 Lenin draws attention to this, contrasting the rapid growth of the American economy to that of the old powers like Britain and France, “whose progress lately has been much slower than that of the previously mentioned countries”.
 Subsequent history showed how this slowing of the development of British capitalism ended in its replacement by American imperialism.
-Yet America itself began as an oppressed colony of Britain.
+Yet America itself began as a subordinate colony of Britain.

 In the final analysis, it is the development of the productive forces that determines whether a given country will be able to set its stamp on world affairs.
 The example of Germany in the period before 1914 shows how the growth of industrial power must eventually find its expression in the growth of diplomatic, political and military power.
 This fact must be kept in mind when we consider the role of China today.